Advanced Optical Imaging (ADIMA)

 Development of optical systems is in a transition period when classical lenses are about to be replaced by advanced diffractive optics.
 A regular camera module often consists of up to six different classical lenses.
 An equivalent system based on diffractive optics requires only flat optical elements with advanced surface topography.
-NILT Sweden Filial is one of the leaders in manufacturing of advanced diffractive lenses and wants to take the next step in quality to be able to replace classical lenses in optical imaging systems for cameras and mobile phones.
+NILT Sweden Filial is one of the leaders in manufacturing of advanced diffractive lenses and the ADIMA project has strengthen NILT’s competences and market presence significantly.

 Expected results and effects

 NILT is today in dialogue with several leading phone manufacturers about making their camera modules more efficient by using diffractive optical elements.
 Since the start of the ADIMA project, NILT Sweden Filial has grown from 4 to 6 employees and NILT has expanded its competences within optical design and measurements.